-Most other electronic gadgets we buy can be tried out in stores, but we can't really do that with printers.
-With dozens of models on the market, it's increasingly difficult to pick out the ones that do just what we want.
-Add to this the costs of ink and toner cartridges which frequently cost more than the printers they serve.
+Most electronic gadgets you want to buy can be tried out in stores, but you can't really do that with printers.
+And with dozens of models on the market, it's increasingly difficult to pick out the ones that do just what you want.

 We test multifunction, inkjet and laser printers to tell you what each printer can do, and just how much it'll cost you to use it over time.